stevenorum/pyropossum/README.md

 # pyropossum

-pyropossum is a collection of arduino tools for home automation, currently focused on making it easy to remotely control stuff.
+pyropossum is a collection of tools for home automation, currently focused on making it easy to remotely control stuff.
 In the future, it may also be expanded to include sensors and data reading.

 ## Setup
 The following terms are used to differentiate the different pieces of the system: